Skip to main content

 RUSS 399R—International Internship (3 credit hours)

-IAS 380R—Proofs of Cultural Immersion (3 credit hours, semester only)
+IAS 380R—Proofs of Cultural Immersion (3 credit hours)

 Participants may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.